Masters of Studio Glass: Erwin Eisch

 A special exhibition of 22 vessels and sculptures by Erwin Eisch (German, b.
-1927), one of the founders of studio glass in Europe, will open at The Corning Museum of Glass on March 15, 2012.
-The exhibition recognizes Eisch for his achievements in developing glass as a material for artistic expression, and it celebrates the 50th anniversary of the birth of studio glass in the United States.
-Objects in the exhibition span 40 years of Eisch’s career in glass from 1964 to 2004.
-All of the works presented are drawn from the Museum’s collection.
+1927), one of the founders of studio glass in Europe, was in view at The Corning Museum of Glass from March 15, 2012 through February 3, 2013.
+The exhibition recognized Eisch for his achievements in developing glass as a material for artistic expression, and it celebrated the 50th anniversary of the birth of studio glass in the United States.
+Objects in the exhibition spanned 40 years of Eisch’s career in glass from 1964 to 2004.
+All of the works presented were drawn from the Museum’s collection.

 Erwin Eisch was a close friend of Harvey K. Littleton (American, b.
-1922), whose career in glass is celebrated in Founders of American %%Studio Glass%%: Harvey K. Littleton, on view November 17, 2011, through January 6, 2013, in the Museum’s West Bridge Gallery.
+1922), whose career in glass was celebrated in the 2012 exhibition Founders of American Studio Glass: Harvey K. Littleton.

 Erwin Eisch, Art, and Glass in the 1960s